libpfasst/LibPFASST/docs/source/download.rst

 Download
 ========

-You can obtain a copy of LIBPFASST through the
+You can obtain a copy of LibPFASST through the

 `PFASST@lbl.gov project page`_

-or directly from `bitbucket.org`_.
+or directly from `github`_.

 In either case, you will get the source code for the library, Makefiles, tutorials, and the files from which the documentation is made.